The Legend of Sally Lunn

 Method

-Put all ingredients in bread tin in order suggested by your bread machine instructions.?
-Set for sweet dough.
+Put all ingredients in the bread machine in the order suggested by your machine’s instructions.
+Set your machine for sweet dough.

 Bake in a preheated oven 180C/350F/Gas 4 for 25-30 minutes until golden and a skewer inserted comes out clean.